 The role of Head of Estates is a key strategic and operational position reporting to the Director of Estates & Facilities.
 They are responsible for overseeing both hard and soft services, ensuring there is effective budget management, management of risk and management of the teams that deliver these services

 Qualifications: Degree educated within a relevant property discipline, minimum HND level or equivalent.

 Salary: £55,000 – £70,000

 Capital Project Manager

-A Capital Project Manager is responsible for the development and delivery of capital and large revenue projects from establishing the initial brief through the construction phase to practical completion, and final account stage.
-These projects will be long-term, capital-intensive investment projects with a purpose to build upon, add to, or improve a capital asset.
+A Capital Project Manager is responsible for the development and delivery of capital and large revenue projects from establishing the initial brief through the construction phase to practical completion, and the final account stage.
+These projects will be long-term, capital-intensive investment projects with the purpose to build upon, adding to, or improving a capital asset.
 E.g. new build sports centre.

 Qualifications: Degree in a building-related discipline i.e. Surveying or Construction.
 Chartership within a building-related field is also preferred i.e MRICS, MCIOB.

 A Maintenance Manager is responsible for planned and reactive maintenance of the properties (covering mechanical and electrical services) and maintenance of the systems installed in buildings e.g. fire safety, detection and protection, heating, ventilation, and air conditioning (HVAC).